|Address6363 Sunset Blvd Hollywood, CA|

-Los Angeles Film School is a private for-profit, 4-year college based in Hollywood, undefined that offers undergraduate programs to its students.
+Los Angeles Film School is a private for-profit, 4-year college based in Hollywood, California that offers undergraduate programs to its students.
 The highest level of offerings is bachelor's degree.

 In the 2019 academic year, the in-state tuition for enrolling in Los Angeles Film School was $NaN.
 This number excludes room and board.
 The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Los Angeles Film School.